 After all these years we've become used to sparring with the super-rich over how much they get to keep and how much they should share.
-They want to keep it all, and we know that.
+They want to keep it all.
 We want them to behave like responsible citizens, and they don't think they should have to.

 It's a long-standing battle, but it was infinitely fairer when they needed us as much as we needed them.
 Most of them built their fortunes while still being Americans in America, by being major forces in the building of the strongest, richest country in the world.
 Now there is almost nothing American about the major corporatists, but we still insist on treating them as if they were a part of us.
 We can't help ourselves.
 We cling to our nationalism, to our sense of superiority, and even after decades of sliding downhill, of watching our resources leave our shores for parts unknown, we can't believe our industry, our infrastructure, our wealth, is gone.
 We refuse, in fact, to believe it, even though our roads, our bridges, our buildings, our very way of life is crumbling around us.

 We are slow to learn.
 It's one of our least likable traits.
 As our factories and our mills closed, one by one, we heard over and over that we would be stronger as a nation if we adjusted to becoming a service economy.
 Many of us knew a scam when we saw one, and protested mightily.
 Others kept harping about buggy whips or some such.

 A service economy meant only one thing: The many would be serving the few, with no real rewards for the many.
 If we stopped building things, we would be dependent on other less stable economies for our goods.
 We would lose an entire sector of workers without making provisions for a new kind of labor.
 If wages went down--or became non-existent--our tax base would shrivel, as well.